Waddenn/nixos-config/README.md

 This repository contains my personal NixOS configurations for desktops, laptops, and servers.
 The setup is modular and declarative, aiming to make my systems reproducible and easy to manage.

-⚠️ This project is a work in progress and evolves as my needs change.
+Note: This project is a work in progress and evolves as my needs change.

 ## Features